Baking Hermann

 Instructions

-• Soak the chickpeas in at least 1.5l of water overnight.
+• Soak the chickpeas with 1 tablespoon of the salt (14g) in at least 1.5l of water overnight.
+If using a pressure cooker, you can skip the salt.

-• The next day, peel and half one of the onions and deseed the red pepper.
-Drain the chickpeas and add them to a large saucepan along with 1.5l of water as well as the halved onion, red pepper and bay leaf.
+• The next day, peel and half one of the onions, peel four of the garlic cloves and deseed the red pepper.
+Drain the chickpeas and add them to a large saucepan along with 2l of water as well as the halved onion, four garlic cloves, red pepper and bay leaf.
 Bring to a boil, then simmer with a lid left ajar (or covered if the pan is large enough) for 1 hour or until the chickpeas are just tender.
 Then simply turn off the heat and leave to cool.
-Alternatively, cook with 1l of water for around 15 minutes in a pressure cooker (saves 45 minutes of the total time).
+Alternatively, cook with 1l of water for around 15 minutes in a pressure cooker (saves 1 hour and 15 minutes of the total time).

-• Discard the bay leaf from the chickpeas and transfer the cooked onion and pepper to the same jug from above.
+• Discard the bay leaf from the chickpeas and transfer the cooked onion, garlic and pepper to the same jug from above.
 Add 300ml of water and blend into a thick paste.
 Drain the chickpeas, but keep the cooking water for later.

 • Heat the remaining 3 tablespoons of oil over medium heat in the casserole.
 Peel and roughly chop the onion and sauté in the oil until it begins to turn golden (8-10 minutes).
 Meanwhile, cut the potatoes into bite-sized chunks, roughly chop the spinach, grate the tomatoes and discard the skins (or eat as a snack with olive oil and salt), setting everything aside in separate bowls.

 • Add the grated tomatoes to the casserole with the onions and cook until the juices have evaporated.
-Stir in the paprika and pepper and, once aromatic, pour in the drained chickpeas, 400ml of the reserved cooking liquid, the blended paste, potatoes and salt.
+Stir in the paprika and pepper and, once aromatic, pour in the drained chickpeas, 400ml of the reserved cooking liquid, the blended paste, potatoes and remaining 1 1/2 tablespoons of salt (21g).
 Return to a boil, then reduce the heat and simmer covered for 15 minutes, stirring halfway through to avoid it sticking to the bottom.

 • Fold in the spinach and cook for another 5 minutes or until the potatoes are tender.
 Divide over bowls and serve with a drizzle of extra-virgin olive oil.